-Additionally convenient for spring breakers, this tropical piña white sangria only calls for five ingredients.
+Additionally convenient for spring breakers, this piña colada sangria calls for only five ingredients.
 When I’m on vacation, grocery shopping is the last thing I want to be doing.
-So, simple recipes with few ingredients are the way to go when traveling for spring break.
+That is why I recommend simple recipes with few ingredients when traveling for spring break.

 The sangria’s five ingredients — dry white wine, coconut rum, pineapple juice, fresh or frozen pineapple, and 7UP — should be readily available at local stores in popular spring break destinations in the United States.

 I purchased 7UP at my local Walmart in Comstock Park, Michigan, and it was easy to locate in the soft drink aisle.
 To find a Walmart near your spring break destination, input your hotel or vacation rental’s zip code into the Walmart store finder.

 2. Get more beach time by strategically planning where to purchase ingredients.

 If you plan to drive to your spring break destination, I recommend purchasing the wine, coconut rum, and 7UP at home.
 This will save time when grocery shopping on vacation, and that means more time at the beach!

 3. If an ingredient is difficult to find, a similar product almost always works out fine in sangria.

 Surprisingly, I had a difficult time finding pineapple juice at my local grocery stores.
 If you run into this problem, you can substitute it with any pineapple-based juice such as a pineapple-mango or pineapple-orange-banana juice.
 As long as you stay in the realm of tropical or citrus fruit juices, you’ll create a fruity tropical sangria!

 4. Select a white wine with tropical or citrus fruit flavors.